 Among the many complaints levelled against the 4Kids dub of One Piece, the worst aspect has to be its voice acting and casting, the most notable one being David Moo as Sanji.
 Forgiving the fact that they gave him a Brooklyn accent (4Kids was based in NYC after all), they made him sound like those lollipops had given him a severe case of smoker's lung, ridding his voice of the suave quality the original and the redub have.

 The Japanese version of One Piece: Unlimited Cruise had a cringe-worthy performance where the giant Hulk-like Nightmare Luffy speaks in a ridiculously high-pitched helium voice.
 Luckily they realized how incredibly stupid that was, since when Nightmare Luffy debuted in the actual anime Mayumi Tanaka used a deeper, much more fitting tone.

 The Italian dub of Fist of the North Star falls flat because all the voices sound similar.
-A fan joke is about how the roles are supposedly shared by the studios "You do Hokuto, you do Nanto, you do fats, you do slims and women".
+A fan joke is about how the roles are supposedly shared by the studios "You do Hokuto, you do Nanto, you do fat guys, you do thin guys and women".

-Fan reaction to the French dub is either this or So Bad, It's Good.
-The voice actors hated anime in general, and refused to work unless they were given permission to voice their characters however they wanted, resulting in absolutely ridiculous voices and lines.
-As mentioned above, while some people consider it So Bad, It's Good, some consider it flat out horrible.
+The voice actors in the French dub hated anime in general, and refused to work unless they were given permission to voice their characters however they wanted, resulting in absolutely ridiculous voices and lines.
+While some people consider it So Bad, It's Good, others consider it flat out horrible.

 Adult!Nel keeping her toddler voice in the original Japanese Bleach.
 She was supposed to have a lisp and all, but come on!
 The English dub seems to have fixed this at the expense of making Toddler!Nel sound older.